bytebase/bytebase.com-old/content/docs/en/contribute-to-bytebase.md

 description: This section shows the steps of contributing to Bytebase.
 ---

-This section will walk you through how to contribute to or improve Bytebase.
+This section will walk you through how to contribute to and improve Bytebase.

 ## Contributing docs

 1. Set up your [development environment](https://github.com/bytebase/bytebase.com#-development).
 2. Write the full content in any editor that supports Markdown. e.g. [VSCode](https://code.visualstudio.com/), [Typora](https://typora.io/), or [Notion](https://notion.so/).
-Make sure to follow the [Document Write Guide](/content/docs/en/document-write-guide.md).
+Make sure to follow the [Document Write Guide](/docs/document-write-guide).
 3. Add your edits to the corresponding folders:
    1. Add your .md file to the folder `/content/docs/en/xxx`
    2. Add your images to the folder `/static/docs/xxx`